New Year, New Writing You

 We hear it every December in the lead-up to a New Year.
 Articles, blogs, and the like shouting at us that now is the time for a ‘New Year, New You!’
 We’ll be told how to lose weight, eat better, exercise more, sleep better, think positively, how to get happy, how to say ‘no’ more etc, etc. Every possible aspect of our lives is covered, and while they may be helpful for some, what about us writers?
 Where are our help guides, our ‘how to’ life hacks, or just a simple ‘hang in there, you’re doing great’ article?
 Well, if you are looking for a prep talk aimed at us creative types, then look no further, for I have put together a little ‘how to’ guide to help and inspire your writing journey in the new year and beyond:

-We all see other authors on their socials’, boasting about how much they are killing it in the writing world, while your year, on the other hand, has been…well, crickets.
+We all see other authors on their socials, boasting about how much they are killing it in the writing world, while your year, on the other hand, has been…well, crickets.
 We have all been there.
 It hurts and, quite frankly, sucks.
 But don’t let it get to you.
-So what if you have had a quiet year, or a year teamed with that many rejections you could put an anthology together based on your rejection letters.
+So what if you’ve had a quiet year, or a year marked by rejections you could fill an anthology with?
 It happens to all of us – whether we admit it or not, whether we choose to share it or not.
 The writer’s life is not all rainbows and glowing acceptances.
-Now, before you allow yourself to wallow in the deep pool of self-pity, think of one little thing you did this year that you can congratulate yourself on.
-One little thing – and there has to be, at the very least, one.
+Think of it as a game, and just like with chiến thuật chơi từ Casino Truc Tuyen Online, success often comes down to strategy, resilience, and knowing when to adapt your approach.
+Now, before you allow yourself to wallow in self-pity, think of one small accomplishment from this year that you can be proud of.
 Did you have a story accepted?
-Did someone tell you how much they enjoyed something you wrote a while back, or did you finally write that thing you have been putting off for far too long?
-Something.
-Anything.
-Dig deep and find it.
-And then, when you do, own it and congratulate yourself for it.
-You are doing the best you can, so own every single little achievement.
-You’ve earnt it.
+Did someone compliment your work, or did you finally tackle that piece you’d been avoiding?
+Find that one thing, no matter how small, and own it.
+Celebrate every single achievement, because you’re doing your best, and that alone is worth acknowledging.

 Is there something you have always wanted to do but have been too afraid to put yourself out there?
 This is the year to do it.
 This past year, I approached an online seasonal magazine I had been wanting to be a part of for as long as I can remember about possibly writing an article.
 My pitch was accepted, my article published, and I have been invited to write for them again next year.
 To say I am blown away is an understatement.
 I am so happy I took the plunge and reached out to them.
 If I didn’t, I’d still be sitting here thinking, ‘what if?’
 What would you love to be part of or do?
 What are you drawn to?
 Break that old mold and go for it – you have absolutely nothing to lose and everything to gain.